Inbibo/adonisfx_docs/docs/maya/glue.md

 > [!NOTE]
 > - Applying the AdnGlue node will automatically create a new mesh in your scene, which will display the results of the solver.
 > - The naming of the new mesh created follows the format "AdnGlue1_GEO".
+> - Deleting the AdnGlue node will not delete the created output mesh and vice versa.

 The process to create an AdnGlue node is: